rightson/seed-web-stack/docs/tech.md

 - Efficient data fetching and caching
 - Co-location of data requirements with components
 - Production-proven (used by Meta/Facebook)
+- Zero external dependencies (no watchman required with NX integration)

 ### ORM: Prisma